SinTan1729/chhoto-url/README.md

 - If you intend to have more than a few thousand short links, it's strongly recommended that you use the UID [`CHHOTO_SLUG_STYLE`](./doc/INSTALLATION.md#chhoto_slug_style) with a [`CHHOTO_SLUG_LENGTH`](./doc/INSTALLATION.md#chhoto_slug_length) of 16 or more.
 Otherwise, generating new links will start to fail after a while.
+- For safety, only `https`,`http`,`ftp`, and `magnet` links are allowed for long links.
+If you have a special case which requires some specific scheme, feel free to open a feature request, and we can figure out a solution.